Federation of Rhodesia and Nyasaland: Legacy

-Although the Federation of Rhodesia and Nyasaland only lasted for ten years, it had an important impact on Central Africa.
+Although the Federation of Rhodesia and Nyasaland only lasted for ten years, it had an important effect on Central Africa.

-Its White minority rule, where a couple of hundred thousand Europeans – primarily in Southern Rhodesia – ruled over millions of Black Africans, was largely driven by paternalistic reformism and racism, that collided with rising African self-confidence and nationalism.
+Its White minority rule, where a couple of hundred thousand Europeans – primarily in Southern Rhodesia – ruled over millions of Black Africans, was largely driven by paternalistic reformism, that collided with rising African self-confidence and nationalism.

 The British influenced and affiliated federation and its institutions and racial relations differed from the only other regional power, the Union of South Africa.
 The dissolution of the CAF highlighted the discrepancy between the independent African-led nations of Zambia and Malawi, and Southern Rhodesia (which remained ruled by a White minority government until the Internal Settlement in 1978).
-Southern Rhodesia soon found itself embroiled in a civil war between the Government and African nationalist and Marxist guerrillas, whereas both Malawi and Zambia developed into authoritarian one-party states and remained so up until the post-Cold War era.
+Southern Rhodesia soon found itself embroiled in a civil war between the Government and African nationalist and Marxist guerrillas, where as both Malawi and Zambia developed into authoritarian one-party states dictatorships and remained so up until the post-Cold War era in the mid 1990s.